tiphaine/osm2gpx/README.md

 	{output_dir}/trace_{city_name}_{uuid}.gpx

 where `uuid` is based on the host ID and current time.

+We use uuid to avoid overwriting previous traces.

 Note: as of now, bounding box coordinates are hardcoded in the script.
 An evolution could take them as coordinates :)